 We'll make the sandwich bag first, so you'll need three pieces of fabric.
 The main body of the bag is 6.5 inches by 18.5 inches and the two sides are 2.5 inches by 5.5 inches.
 Rough cut 3 pieces of plastic out of one of your plastic bags so that each piece is about 0.5 inch larger than the fabric on all sides.
 It doesn't have to be perfect because you'll be trimming it later.

+Place one of the fabric pieces on top of its corresponding piece of plastic (with the right side out) and secure it with a few pins.
+Stitch around the outside edge of the fabric with 0.25 inch seams.
+Repeat this process with each of the three pieces, then trim the excess plastic.
 Fold the seams down once (0.25 inch) and then again (0.25 inch) so that there are no frayed edges showing and all are tucked under.
 (This will take up about 0.5 inch of your project on all sides.)
 Secure with pins and then sew down.
 Repeat this process for all three pieces of the your sandwich bag.

 Next, lay your project out like the picture below.
 The piece closest to you in this picture is going to be the front flap.
 Attach both of the sides 2.5 inches from the point closest to you.
 Only sew down the right seam for the right side and the left seam for the left side, we'll attach the other parts of the sides later.